 “Appoleon?!”
 I shouted.

 We moved toward one another, slowly, shoving people out of the way until we finally met.
 Appoleon wrapping me up in a bear hug as soon as he was close enough.

 “You’re alive!”
 I said.
 “We heard about the capital and I thought the worst.”

 “He saved us all,” another man chimed in.
-“We were done for, but then here comes Appoleon, swinging a mace like a true paladin of the Silver Hand.
+“We were done for, but then here comes Appoleon, swinging one of those crystal blades like a true champion of the order.
 We’d all be dead if not for him.”

 “That’s amazing,” I said, astonished.
 “I’m so happy you’re okay.”

 “I can say the same to you,” Appoleon replied.
-“I assumed you were in Dalaran and I just heard they are under siege.”
+“I assumed you were in Udiria and I just heard they are under siege.”

 “They are,” I confirmed.
 “We left before the attack.”